mgechev/blog.mgechev.com/_drafts/webrtc-peer-to-peer-chat-with-react.markdown

 },
 ```

 In this method we create new `ChatProxy`, invoke its method `connect` and add event handlers.
-Once we receive a new message the method callback registered in `onMessage` will be invoked, once a user is connected the callback `userConnected` will be invoked and once a peer is being disconnected the callback `userDisconnected` will be invoked.
-We use `Function.prototype.bind` in order to change the context in the methods with appropriate one.
+Once we receive a new message the callback registered for `onMessage` will be invoked, once a user is connected the callback `userConnected` will be invoked and once a peer is being disconnected the callback `userDisconnected` will be invoked.
+We use `Function.prototype.bind` in order to change the context for the callbacks with appropriate one.

-`userConnected` and `userDisconnected` are analogous:
+`userConnected` and `userDisconnected` are similar:

 ```JavaScript
 userConnected: function (user) {